scenerystack/community/docs/reference/api/tandem/Tandem.md

 Used for arrays, observable arrays, or when many elements of the same type are created and they do not otherwise have unique identifiers.

+Typically, the initialIndex is 1, but we have left the option to keep as zero for legacy simulations that were designed before this convention.

 #### equals( tandem : <span style="font-weight: 400;">[Tandem](../tandem/Tandem.md)</span> ) : <span style="font-weight: 400;"><span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span></span> {: #equals data-toc-label='equals' }